VaclavElias/stride-website-next/wiki/Content.md

 ## CSS Guidelines

 We are using also [FontAwesome](https://fontawesome.com/) free icons, version **6.3**.
 The icons are loaded in the `src/_includes/css/main.css` file.

+# Submitting your Changes

+Assuming you have made all necessary changes and tested them on the development server, you can submit a pull request to the `master` branch.
+The pull request will be reviewed and merged by the website maintainers.

+Steps to contribute your updates:

+1. Commit your changes to your forked repository:
+   - Commit the changes with a meaningful message
+   - Push the changes to your forked repository
+1. Create a pull request to the main repository:
+   - You can create a pull request from your forked repository by navigating to Pull requests page and click **New pull request** button
+   - Select the **master** branch as the base branch and your branch as the compare branch
+   - Click **Create pull request** button

+Once your pull request has been reviewed and approved, your changes will be merged into the main repository and deployed to the website.